zuoxingdong/lagom/README.md

 pip install -r requirements.txt
 ```

-Note that it is highly recommanded to use an Anaconda environment:
+Note that it is highly recommanded to use an Miniconda environment:

 ```bash
 conda create -n lagom python=3.7